mnn7135/SimCity-Creator-Inspection/README.md

 # SimCity Creator DS (USA) Reverse Engineering Project

-An on-going project to reverse engineer the design, functions, and systems of SimCity Creator DS for use in speedrunning strategies and to uncover the core systems of the game, if possible.
+An ongoing project to reverse engineer the design, functions, and systems of SimCity Creator DS for use in speedrunning strategies and to uncover the core systems of the game, if possible.

 This project relies on the following resources: